rethinkdb/rethinkdb-rs/api/java/math-and-logic/ceil.md

 # Description #

-Rounds the given value up, returning the smallest integer value greater than or equal to the given value (the value's ceiling).
+Rounds the given value up, returning the smallest integer greater than or equal to the given value (the value's ceiling).

 __Example:__ Return the ceiling of 12.345.